isomerpages/moe-queenstownpri/_departments/Character & Citizenship Educn/Student Leadership.md

 </tr>
 </tbody>
 </table>
-<p>The Student Leadership (SL) Commitee adopts a tiered-developmental approach
+<p>The Student Leadership (SL) Committee adopts a tiered-developmental approach
 for the training of our students<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">:</a>
 </p>
 <div class="isomer-image-wrapper">